- What Is Price Optimization Model?

 There are many ways retailers can improve their sales while keeping their margins healthy.
 All of these approaches require the adoption of price optimization processes, including data management, algorithmic decision-making, and expert supervision.

-Competera uses the power of AI technologies to predict the impact of every pricing or promo campaign based on the data about all the transactions in the retailer’s pricing history, seasonality, customer behavior, and competitors’ actions.
+Competera uses the blend of ML and AI technologies to predict the impact of every pricing or promo campaign based on the data about all the transactions in the retailer’s pricing history, seasonality, customer behavior, and competitors’ actions.
 In addition, it factors in retailers’ business needs and goals to help them increase revenue.